 The decision of the Accountant, who shall act as an expert and not an arbitrator, is final and binding between the parties except in the presence of manifest error on the face of the decision.

-Reuters shall pay Enron any additional amounts which the Accountant determines are due to Enron, and Enron shall repay any overpayments by Reuters which the Accountant determines have been made.
+Reuters shall pay Enron any additional amounts which the Accountant determines are due to Enron, and Enron shall repay any overpayments by Reuters which the Accountant determines have been made within thirty (30) days of the Accountant's decision.

 The costs of the Accountant shall be borne by Reuters only if and to the extent that the Accountant determines that Reuters has underpaid Enron by more than 10% over the period being audited.
 In all other cases, the cost shall be borne by Enron.